g3rd/django-base/README.md

 # django-base

-A project template for Django 1.7 (still in beta).
+A project template for Django 1.7.

 To use this project follow these steps: